ecg-icas/icas/src/source/reference/delete-campaign.rst

  * - Content-Type
    - ``application/sellside.campaign-v2+json; charset=utf-8``

-Removes a campaign comepletely.
+Removes a campaign completely.
 If successful, the server responds with `HTTP 204`.
 If the campaign does not exist or does not belong to the user the server returns **404 Not Found**.

 .. include:: ../examples/delete-campaign-v2-example.rst